giuliop/HermesVault/README.md

 The user:
 1. Generates new random integers `K2`, `R2`
-2. Creates a new deposit note as `Note2 = hash(Change, K2, R2)` where `Change` is the amount left for future withdrawals from the original deposit after this withdrawal is processed.
+2. Creates a new deposit note as `Note2 = hash(Change, K2, R2)` where `Change` is the amount left for future withdrawals from the original deposit after this withdrawal is processed (calculation details below).
 3. Computes `Commitment2 = hash(Note2)`
 4. Creates a zk-proof with the withdrawal zk-circuit:
     - Public inputs: